ericmariot/aya/README.md

 Here are some basic usage examples:

 #### Get Weather Information for your current location.
-To get the weather information based on your IP address, simply run:
+To get the current weather information based on your IP address, simply run:

 ```
 $ aya weather